Celebrity birthdays for the week of January 2-8 - ExBulletin

 Celebrity birthdays for the week of January 2-8

-Celebrity birthdays for the week of January 2-8: January 2: TV host Jack Hanna (Jack Hannas Into the Wild) is…
+Celebrity birthdays for the week of January 2-8: January 2: January 2, TV host Jack Hanna (Jack Hannas Into the Wild) is 74 years old.
+Actress Wendy Phillips (I Am Sam) is 70 years old.
+Actress Cynthia Sikes (St. Elsewhere) is 68.

 Celebrity birthdays for the week of January 2-8: